secretstartups/handbook/total-rewards/benefits/covid-19/index.html.md

 * What if I am on a commission plan?
   * If applicable, commissions are paid according to your applicable commission plan while on COVID-19 related leave based on the prior six months of performance with a cap at 100% of plan.
 On the day you return from leave and going forward, your commissions will be based on current performance only.
 * What is the last day to apply for COVID-19 Leave?
-  * The ability to request COVID-19 Leave will run through December 31, 2021.
-That means, any requests for COVID-19 Leave must be made prior to October 31, 2021, however the leave itself may exceed that timeframe.
-By way of an example, if a team member requests COVID-19 Leave on December 31, 2021 for 4 weeks, the end date for their COVID-19 Leave would be January 31, 2022.
+  * The ability to request COVID-19 Leave will run through April 30, 2022.
+That means, any requests for COVID-19 Leave must be made prior to April 30, 2022, however the leave itself may exceed that timeframe.
+By way of an example, if a team member requests COVID-19 Leave on April 29, 2022 for 4 weeks, the end date for their COVID-19 Leave would be May 27, 2022.
 As the situation around COVID-19 continues to evolve, GitLab will continue to revisit this policy before the 25th of the month and may adjust it accordingly.

 ## Expensing the COVID-19 Vaccine